gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 #### Implicit rule

 The second rule generates `hello_func.o` from `hello_func.c`.
-This is so common that make provides automatic rules for it, and these are called implicit rules.
+This is so common that `make` provides automatic rules for it, which are called implicit rules.
-We can delete this rule in our makefile to let make do the job automatically.
+We can delete the second rule in our makefile to let make do the job automatically.

 ``` make
 hello: hello.c hello_func.o